-This graph shows the beginning fund balance in each fiscal year, the actual revenues collected each year, and the actual expenditures for FY17-FY22.
+This graph shows the beginning fund balance in each fiscal year in dollars and percent of revenue, the actual revenues collected each year, and the actual expenditures for FY17-FY22.
 The FY23 and FY24 balances and budgets are projected.

 Penny Explanation